ecscstatsconsulting/js-excel-generator/README.md

 [Live Demo](https://rawgit.com/ecscstatsconsulting/js-excel-generator/master/demo.htm)

+The project is still very early in development, more updates will follow shortly

 ## Getting Started - How to use

  - Include and reference the excel-gen.js library and the jquery, jszip and FileSaver dependencies